 The system remained very quiet throughout the exam.
 In fact, for a system with 3 front fans, I was impressed by the relatively low noise level and the air pressure from them.

-Aesthetically, I think the MB530P is well-designed.
-There are no garish colors here other than those that can be set in fans, there is not too much cheap "gamer" plastic since most of the interior content and large parts of the frame are mostly made of metal.
+Aesthetically, I think the MB530P is tastefully designed.
+There are no flashy colors here other than those that can be set in the fans, there is not too much cheap "gameric" plastic as most of the inner contents and large parts of the frame are mostly made of metal.

 I loved the front filters for dust filtration, I loved the great interior space and the exceptional rear-facing cable arrangement.
 I have plans for a future system for this chassis and I think it's a pretty worthy stamp that I can give this product.